SectorLabs/sentry-source-maps-webpack-plugin/README.md

 This Webpack plugin automatically uploads source maps generated during the build to Sentry.io.

 ## Why not use the official plugin?
 The [sentry-webpack-plugin](https://github.com/getsentry/sentry-webpack-plugin) doesn't allow configuration through the Webpack plugin itself or environment variables.

-It also pulls in a native binary (Sentry CLI) in order to do the uploading.
+There are a couple of other reasons to use this plugin over the official one:

+* Use the `publicPath` from your Webpack configuration rather than assuming `/`.
+* Override the `publicPath` per file (useful for Node.JS code).

 ## Installation